ICAP antivirus integration is available in FileCloud Server version 18.2.

 FileCloud's ICAP integration feature:

-If you have already purchased your own antivirus solution and want to use it, or if you do not want to use ClamAV for various reasons, it is highly recommended to use this feature.
+If you have already purchased your own antivirus solution and want to use it, or if you do not want to use ClamAV for various reasons, we highly recommended using this feature.

 Similar to the case of ClamAV, if FileCloud's ICAP Client has been configured correctly with a properly deployed ICAP AV server, when a virus is detected in an uploaded file, the following actions occur: